Best Knowledge Management Strategies & Software for Teams

 Best of all, knowledge management makes this information accessible to everyone who needs it.
 Instead of sending Slack messages back and forth asking for certain files or procedures, your team can find everything they need with a simple search in your knowledge management tool.
 If you store sensitive information, you can lock it down with tiered permissions, too.

 Did you know there are different types of organizational knowledge?
-You might not realize it, but your team has a lot of knowledge resources at their disposal.
+You might not realize it, but your team has a lot of knowledge resources at its disposal.
 It takes a little elbow grease, but your knowledge management process should gather these three types of information:

 Explicit knowledge is easiest to document, but there’s real value in logging tacit and implicit knowledge in your systems, too.
 Fortunately, a solid knowledge management platform will guide you through a process of documenting all three types of knowledge.